Stacks Image 125

 He was awarded a scholarship to the Royal Academy of Music at the age of fifteen.
 He has gratitude for the opportunities and encouragement he received from the enthusiastic mentors around his Lancashire home and involvement with the youth orchestras in that area.

 Tim helped us to launch NYFHE in the difficult year of 2020 when the whole course had to be virtual and via Zoom.
-In 2022 he is really looking forward to meeting and working with the cream of the UK's young horn talent in person.

 From NYFHE 2023